morhendos/tenis-del-parque/docs/AREAS_MAP_REFACTORING_PLAN.md

 - ✅ Updated main component to use utilities
 - File size reduced from 35KB to 32KB
 - Removed ~100 lines from main component

+### Phase 2 Notes (COMPLETED)
+- ✅ Extracted all UI components successfully
+- ✅ Added memoization to components for performance
+- ✅ Improved accessibility with aria attributes
+- ✅ Enhanced UX with hover effects and animations
+- File size reduced from 32KB to 24KB
+- Removed ~300 lines from main component
+- All components are now reusable and testable

 ### Naming Conventions
 - Hooks: `use[Feature].js`